Mountain Capital Investment Advisors Inc Purchases Shares of 13,405 Duke Energy Corp (NYSE:DUK)

-Mountain Capital Investment Advisors Inc purchased a new stake in shares of Duke Energy Corp (NYSE:DUK) in the third quarter, Holdings Channel reports.
-The firm purchased 13,405 shares of the utilities provider’s stock, valued at approximately $1,248,000.
+Mountain Capital Investment Advisors Inc acquired a new position in shares of Duke Energy Corp (NYSE:DUK) during the third quarter, Holdings Channel reports.
+The fund acquired 13,405 shares of the utilities provider’s stock, valued at approximately $1,248,000.

-A number of other hedge funds have also made changes to their positions in DUK.
-Watson Rebecca bought a new stake in Duke Energy during the 2nd quarter valued at $26,000.
-Vigilant Capital Management LLC purchased a new position in Duke Energy during the 2nd quarter worth $28,000.
-Pathstone Family Office LLC purchased a new position in Duke Energy during the 1st quarter worth $29,000.
-HWG Holdings LP purchased a new position in Duke Energy during the 2nd quarter worth $36,000.
-Finally, Tower Research Capital LLC TRC purchased a new position in Duke Energy during the 1st quarter worth $45,000.
-Institutional investors and hedge funds own 63.79% of the company’s stock.
+Other institutional investors and hedge funds have also recently bought and sold shares of the company.
+Royal Fund Management LLC boosted its holdings in Duke Energy by 5.9% during the 2nd quarter.
+Royal Fund Management LLC now owns 43,661 shares of the utilities provider’s stock worth $3,488,000 after acquiring an additional 2,432 shares during the last quarter.
+Rossmore Private Capital purchased a new position in shares of Duke Energy in the 2nd quarter worth about $339,000.
+Balentine LLC purchased a new position in shares of Duke Energy in the 1st quarter worth about $67,000.
+Quilter Plc boosted its holdings in shares of Duke Energy by 6.4% in the 2nd quarter.
+Quilter Plc now owns 4,823 shares of the utilities provider’s stock worth $385,000 after buying an additional 291 shares during the last quarter.
+Finally, Headinvest LLC boosted its holdings in shares of Duke Energy by 5.5% in the 2nd quarter.
+Headinvest LLC now owns 3,869 shares of the utilities provider’s stock worth $309,000 after buying an additional 200 shares during the last quarter.
+63.79% of the stock is currently owned by hedge funds and other institutional investors.

 Duke Energy (NYSE:DUK) last announced its quarterly earnings results on Monday, August 10th.
 The utilities provider reported $1.08 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.03 by $0.05.
 Duke Energy had a return on equity of 8.10% and a net margin of 8.76%.
 The firm had revenue of $5.42 billion for the quarter, compared to analysts’ expectations of $5.86 billion.
 During the same period in the prior year, the business posted $1.12 earnings per share.
 The company’s revenue was down 7.7% on a year-over-year basis.
 As a group, equities research analysts anticipate that Duke Energy Corp will post 5.08 EPS for the current year.